FraknToastr/ChatGPT-Prompts/README.md

 <ol>
   <li>Record script version in header comments</li>
   <li>Record filename in header comments</li>
-  <li>Mention versions of software being  and check documenation e.g. Using Blender 4.5.</li>
+  <li>Mention versions of software being use and check documenation e.g. Using Blender 4.5.</li>
   <li>Provide debugging</li>
   <li>Add home and work drive paths so I can easily use the same script at work and home</li>
+  <li>Provde prompts as Markdown.
+Easy for AI to process and Markdown can communicate UI structure well.
+Think of it like ASCII art of UI.</li>
 </ol>